Many Wars Ago: Production

 Many Wars Ago was one of three films that American hippie-turned-actor Mark Frechette appeared in.
 He had been cast by Michelangelo Antonioni in the lead role of Zabriskie Point, who at the time was living in active member of Mel Lyman's commune.
 The film was a commercial failure, but brought 21-year old Frechette to Italian producers.
 Because he did not speak Italian, he spoke his lines in English, and was redubbed by Giancarlo Giannini.
-He tithed his entire salary from the film to the commune, and died in prison in 1975, two years after a failed armed robbery.
+He tithed his entire salary from the film to the commune, and died in prison in 1975 in Massachusetts, two years after a failed armed robbery.
 The film was also Daria Nicolodi's debut.

 Filming

 Principal photography took place in and around Belgrade (in modern-day Serbia) and Zagreb (in modern-day Croatia).
 The production was based at Belgrade's Centralni Filmski Studio Kosutnjak.

 Reception

 The film was screened at the 65th Berlin International Film Festival in honor of Francesco Rosi, who had died a few weeks before.
 Rosi said of the reaction to the film:

 I was denounced for insulting the army, but I was acquitted in the preliminary investigation.
 The film was boycotted, by the explicit admission of those who did it: it was removed from the cinemas where it passed with the excuse that threatening phone calls were arriving.
 It had the honor of being the subject of General [Giovanni] De Lorenzo's speeches, abundantly reproduced on Italian television, which at that time certainly had no qualms about advertising a film in this way.

 In a retrospective review, Dusty Somers wrote, "Many Wars Ago is a film where the fury of war is viscerally felt in scene after scene of pulsing movement and blasting sound.
 Rosi doesn’t shy away from launching a series of kinetic assaults on the senses, his close-up framing emphasizing chaos over any distinguishable moving parts."